jurgenheine/com.tuya.cloud/README.md

 - Add other manufacturer Tuya apps
 - Poll interval( now 5 seconds)

-## Installing app on homey
+## Manually installing app on homey
-The app is currently in Alpha stage and not (yet) available on the Athom app store.
-To install this app, you have to use the CLI method.
+To manually install this app, you have to use the CLI method.

 1. Download the [latest version](https://github.com/jurgenheine/com.tuya.cloud) from Github Press de Clone or Download button and press Download as ZIP